rasmuslos/ShelfPlayer/README.md

 ### Building the app yourself

 1. Install Xcode
-2. Change the bundle indentifier
+2. Change the bundle identifier
 3. Connect your iPhone to your Mac
 4. Enable developer mode
 5. Select your iPhone as the target